feature-engine/feature_engine/docs/user_guide/selection/MRMR.rst

     'MIQ', Mutual information, Mutual information, Ratio,
     'FCD', F-Statistic, Correlation, Difference,
     'FCQ', F-Statistic, Correlation, Ratio,
-    'FCQ', Mutual information, Correlation, Ratio,
+    'RFCQ', Random Forests, Correlation, Ratio,

 Feature selection
 -----------------

-:class:`MRMR()` selects features with high feature importance.
-There is an option to enter a threshold and features with importance higher than this threshold will be selected.
-Alternatively, :class:`MRMR()` takes the mean of all feature importances as threshold.
+:class:`MRMR()` selects as many features as indicated in the parameter `'max_features'`.
+If left to `None`, :class:`MRMR()` will select 20% of the features seen in the training dataset used during fit.

+Note that the number of features to select is arbitrary.

+MRMR is fast to compute if using the F-statistic and correlation.
+However, these statistical values are suitable to establish linear relationships.

+To detect non-linear relationships, using the variant that determines relevance through random forests derived feature importance might be better.
+Mutual information inherently detects linear and non-linear associations, but for continuous features it takes longer to compute, impacting the speed of selection of MRMR.

 Python examples
 ---------------

 Let's see how to implement :class:`MRMR()`.
-We'll start by using Scikit-learn's breast cancer diagnoses dataset.
+We'll start by using Scikit-learn's breast cancer dataset.
 The target variable is binary, representing malignant or benign tumors.
 All predictor variables are continuous.

 Let's import the required libraries and classes: